 In 2019 we had a great line up of speakers.
-We received fantastic feedback on the conference and workshops last year, with many compliments about the quality of speakers and information shared, the collaborative approach and the general ‘vibe’ of the event.
+We received fantastic feedback on the conference and workshops, with many compliments about the quality of speakers and information shared, the collaborative approach and the general ‘vibe’ of the event.

 Take a look below at who shared their knowledge last year.
-This year’s speakers are still to be finalised, however there will be some new faces and some favourites!
+Our next line up of speakers is still to be finalised, however there will be some new faces and some favourites!

 EHS Director | Siemens Mobility

 As well as being a practicing health and safety specialist, Louise has been involved in the development of legislation, guidance material and regulatory policy.
 She has a particular interest in professional development and supports a number of initiatives in this area as well as writing for the trade press.

 Christine has worked with the Home Office, the College of Policing, individual police forces and an extensive range of public, private and voluntary sector organisations in the UK and abroad.

 Christine’s style is proactive and practical and the advice she offers is definitely worth listening to!

 Patrick Holdaway is a Chief Inspector from Hampshire Constabulary on secondment to the National Business Crime Centre.
 Having been the business crime lead for Hampshire since 2014, Patrick has worked closely with a number of national business and agencies and developed and chaired the Safer Hampshire Business Partnership, which is made up of police, partners and businesses to identify, understand and prevent business crime

 Patrick became the operational lead for the NBCC in December 2018 and aims to embed a focus on business crime in policing, targeting the issues that affect businesses so allowing them to prosper and help the communities they serve.

 Jason Anker was paralysed from the waist down due to an avoidable incident on a construction site in 1993 when he fell off a ladder.
 He was 24 years old.